Incremental Text-to-Speech Synthesis Using Pseudo Lookahead with Large Pretrained Language Model: Method

 \subsection{TTS model architecture}

-This study's incremental TTS model is a Tacotron2~\cite{shen17tacotron2}-based end-to-end model conditioned on both past observed and unobserved future sentences.
-It has a module for contextual embedding~\cite{ppspeech} as shown in Figure~\ref{fig:model}.
-Character or phoneme sequences of a current segment $\Vec{x}_{N(t-1)+1:Nt}$, a past observed sentence $\Vec{x}_{1:N(t-1)}$ and a unobserved future sentence $\hat{\Vec{x}}_{Nt+1:Nt+L}$ pass through the Tacotron2 encoder, and the encoder outputs with the past observed and the unobserved future sentences are separately sent to contextual encoders, which stack six 2-D convolutional layers and a gated recurrent unit (GRU) layer.
-Outputs of contextual encoders are concatenated and sent to a token attention layer based on a global style token~\cite{wang2018style}.
-We define the network that estimates contextual embedding from the output of the Tacotron2 encoder as the ``contextual embedding network''.
-The obtained contextual embedding and the current segment $\Vec{x}_{N(t-1)+1:Nt}$ embedded with the Tacotron2 encoder are concatenated and passed to the Tacotron2 decoder.
-The contextual encoders for the past observed and unobserved future sentences share the same parameters, and we used the same values for the hyperparameters of the contextual embedding network as Cong et al.~\cite{ppspeech}.
+The incremental TTS model we use is a Tacotron2~\cite{shen17tacotron2}-based end-to-end model conditioned on both past observed and unobserved future segments.
+It has a module for contextual embedding~\cite{ppspeech}, as shown in Fig.~\ref{fig:model}.
+Character or phoneme sequences of the current segment $\Vec{x}_{N(t-1)+1:Nt}$, the past observed segment $\Vec{x}_{1:N(t-1)}$ and the lookahead $\hat{\Vec{x}}_{Nt+1:Nt+L}$ are sent to the Tacotron2 encoder.
+When we define $\Vec{h}_{1:N(t-1)}$ and $\hat{\Vec{h}}_{Nt+1:Nt+L}$ as hidden states of the past observed segment and the pseudo lookahead, respectively, $\Vec{h}_{1:N(t-1)}$ and $\hat{\Vec{h}}_{Nt+1:Nt+L}$ are separately sent to additional encoders, which stack six 2-D convolutional layers and a gated recurrent unit (GRU) layer.
+The outputs are concatenated and sent to a token attention layer based on a global style token~\cite{wang2018style}.
+We define the network that estimates contextual embedding from the output of the Tacotron2 encoder as the ``contextual embedding network'' and denote it as $F(\cdot)$.
+We can obtain the contextual embedding with the pseudo lookahead $\Vec{e}_{\mathrm{pseudo}}$ as:

+Then $\Vec{e}_{\mathrm{pseudo}}$ is replicated and concatenated with every state of $\Vec{h}_{N(t-1)+1:Nt}$ to form the input of the decoder, where $\Vec{h}_{N(t-1)+1:Nt}$ is the hidden state of the current segment.
+The contextual encoders for the past observed and unobserved future segments share the same parameters, and we used the same values for the hyperparameters of the contextual embedding network as Cong et al.~\cite{ppspeech}.
 By jointly training the contextual embedding network and the encoder-decoder network of Tacotron2, we attain natural speech segments by considering both the past and future contexts.

-When we train the TTS model, we use the ground-truth sentence in the training data as the unobserved future sentence.
-To extract past observed sentences, current segments, and unobserved future sentences from the training data, we divide the whole sentence by shifting a fixed-length text window with a hop length in the same manner as the prior work for parallel TTS~\cite{ppspeech}.
+When we train the TTS model, we use the ground-truth sentence in the training data as the unobserved future segment.
+To extract the past observed segment $\Vec{x}_{\le N(t-1)}$, the current segment $\Vec{x}_{N(t-1)+1:Nt}$, and the unobserved future segment $\Vec{x}_{Nt+1 \ge}$, we use the sliding text window~\cite{ppspeech} with a fixed number of words, whereas the original one uses the text window with a fixed number of phrases.
 Finally, we extract the ground-truth waveform corresponding to the current segment with forced alignment.